-So we have been running with a considerable Current Account Deficit (Net Loss) for the past few years.
+Overall, however, we have been running with a considerable Current Account Deficit (Net Loss) for the past few years.

-The ongoing concern is that this considerable Current Account Deficit (our cashflow shortfall from operating activities) has needed to be funded.
+The ongoing concern is that this Current Account Deficit (our cashflow shortfall from operating activities) needs to be funded.

 13) BALANCE OF PAYMENTS - THE ACHILLES HEEL